tinaoct1/bank-transactions/README.md

   For docker setup

-     - docker pull tinaoct1/bank_transactions
-     - docker-compose up
+     - docker-compose up (at root level)
      - Call http://localhost:8080/transfer with headers: {content-type: application/json}
           and body: {"from": "456","to": "123","amount": 2.5}